 Defending the Following Criminal Charges

 Criminal charges come in two varieties; criminal (non-traffic related) and traffic.
-Below are some of the criminal charges for which I defend people (adults and juveniles) from the state.
+Below are some of the more common criminal charges for which I defend people (adults and juveniles) from the state.
 If you don’t see the charge you were arrested for – contact me.
 I probably just forgot to write it down.

 - Theft and Shoplifting (misdemeanor and felony)